Texarkana, AR (TXA)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

-The Amtrak Texarkana stop is located at the east end of Texarkana Union Station, a historic beige brick structure built in 1930.
-When stopped at the station, it is said the Texas Eagle straddles the state line between Arkansas and Texas.
+The Amtrak Texarkana stop is located at the east end of Texarkana Union Station, an historic buff brick structure built in 1930.
+When stopped at the station, the Texas Eagle straddles the state line between Arkansas and Texas.

-The imposing 44,000 square foot station features Renaissance revival architecture.
-Three large, arched windows flanked by decorative columns highlight its façade.
-This station was added to the National Register of Historic Places in 1978.
+The imposing 44,000-square foot station features Renaissance revival architecture.
+Three large, arched windows flanked by decorative columns highlight its north façade.
+The building was added to the National Register of Historic Places in 1978.

-Amtrak did not begin serving Texarkana until 1974 when the Inter-American was introduced.
+Amtrak did not begin serving Texarkana until 1974 when the Inter-American (St. Louis-Laredo) was introduced.
 It was decided at that time the main waiting room and ticket counter would not be used because of the lack of access into the building for individuals with disabilities, and it was too large for Amtrak’s purpose.
-Therefore, the baggage end of the building was retrofitted to include a ticket counter and waiting room for Amtrak patrons, which is still used today.
+Therefore, the baggage end of the building was retrofitted to include a ticket counter and waiting room for Amtrak patrons.

-Today, Union Station’s main waiting room remains dormant as it has been since the last Missouri Pacific passenger train left in 1971.
-It is also one of the few privately owned active train stations in the country.
-It was purchased in 2003 by Jeff Sandefur, who plans to restore life to the station.
+Today, Union Station’s former main waiting room remains dormant as it has been since the last MoPac passenger train left in 1971.
+The building was purchased in 2003 by Jeff Sandefur and is one of the few privately owned active train stations in the country.
 The west portion of the station has been adaptively reused as a correctional institution.

-The first settlers in the Texarkana area were the sedentary Caddo Indians, yet the city did not gain its name until Europeans arrived.
-Texarkana is a portmanteau of the words “Texas” “Arkansas,” and “Louisiana.”.
+The first settlers in the Texarkana area were the sedentary Caddo Indians, yet the city did not gain its name until European-Americans arrived.
+Texarkana is a portmanteau of the words “Texas,” “Arkansas” and “Louisiana.”
 When the land was first surveyed, it seemed that Texarkana would be on the border of all three states.
 Some credit surveyor Colonel Gus Knobel of the Iron Mountain Railroad (a predecessor to MoPac) with giving Texarkana its name.
 In 1876, Texarkana was granted a charter by the Texas Legislature.

-The city’s slogan, “Twice as Nice,” is fitting for a place with two mayors and two sets of city officials, yet the two sides share a courthouse, federal building, jail, post office, chamber of commerce, and several other offices.
-The state line bisects the Amtrak platform in Texarkana.
+The city’s slogan, “Twice as Nice,” is fitting for a place with two mayors and two sets of city officials, yet the two sides share a courthouse, federal building, jail, post office, chamber of commerce and several other offices.
+The state line bisects the Amtrak platform.
 At the stop, if you are on the west end of the train, you’re in Texas.
 If you’re on the east side, you’re in Arkansas.

 Local lore suggests that Boggy Creek, a swampy area southeast of Texarkana, is home to an anthropoid swamp monster, similar to Bigfoot or Sasquatch.
 A film dramatizing the stories, The Legend of Boggy Creek, was released in 1972.
 Two sequels have also been produced.
 Ragtime composer and pianist Scott Joplin resided in this city and former presidential hopefuls Mike Huckabee and Ross Perot were born in Texarkana.